Where is the Prado Museum & How to Get

 How to arrive at the Prado Museum?

-How to arrive to the Prado Museum by Metro?
+How to arrive to the Prado Museum by metro?

 How to arrive to the Prado Museum by bus?